Ant Middleton: Television

-Middleton was the Chief Instructor on SAS: Who Dares Wins, a reality high-fitness television programme simulating realistic special forces-type military training and produced by Minnow Films for Channel 4, which was first broadcast in 2015.
+Middleton was the chief instructor on SAS: Who Dares Wins, a reality high-fitness television programme simulating realistic special forces-type military training and produced by Minnow Films for Channel 4, which was first broadcast in 2015.
 The show propelled Middleton into the celebrity limelight.

 Mutiny, an adventure/reality crossover show, was screened on UK television in February 2017, with Middleton starring as boat captain alongside eight volunteer participants.
 The show was a re-enactment of the Mutiny on the Bounty and Middleton described the experience as "mentally speaking, the hardest thing I've ever done".
-In March 2021, Middleton was dropped by Channel 4 over their objections to his personal conduct.
+In March 2021, Middleton was dropped by Channel 4 over the channel's objections to his personal conduct.

 Middleton then repeated his SAS hosting position on the Australian version of the show for the Seven Network.

 Additionally, he was the host of the reality adventure show Million Dollar Island, also for Seven.

 Middleton and his brother Dan were announced as contestants for a Celebrity Edition of The Amazing Race Australia in March 2025 for Network 10.
-However, on 18 April 2025, the Herald Sun reported that Ant & Dan were ejected following an off-camera verbal altercation with another team following filming of the first episode.
-According to the tabloid, Dan Middleton made remarks and gestures that were homophobic, offensive, intimidatory and disturbing towards social media personalities and brothers, Luke & "Sassy" Scott O'Halloran following a night out during a break in between filming episodes.
+However, on 18 April 2025, the Herald Sun reported that Ant and Dan were removed following an off-camera verbal altercation with another team after filming of the first episode.
+According to the tabloid, Dan Middleton made remarks and gestures that were homophobic, offensive, intimidatory and disturbing towards social media personalities and brothers, Luke and "Sassy" Scott O'Halloran following a night out during a break in between filming episodes.
 A representative for Network 10 stated, "Following a breach of the production's code of conduct by one contestant, on a day off during production, a team from The Amazing Race Australia was disqualified and swiftly sent home."

 Publications

 In 2017, Middleton co-authored his first book, SAS: Who Dares Wins: Leadership Secrets from the Special Forces, with his fellow TV presenters and Special Forces colleagues Jason Fox, Matthew "Ollie" Ollerton and Colin Maclachlan.
-Middleton's autobiography, First Man In: Leading from the Front, was published in 2018, becoming a Number 1 Sunday Times best-seller.
-His second book, The Fear Bubble: Harness Fear and Live Without Limits, was published in 2019, and was also No.1 on The Sunday Times bestseller chart.
+Middleton's autobiography, First Man In: Leading from the Front, was published in 2018, becoming a number 1 Sunday Times best-seller.
+His second book, The Fear Bubble: Harness Fear and Live Without Limits, was published in 2019, and was also number 1 on The Sunday Times bestseller chart.
 His third book, Zero Negativity, was published in 2020.
-Middleton features in Coach Mike Chadwick's audiobook The Red On Revolution, published in 2022.
+Middleton features in coach Mike Chadwick's audiobook The Red On Revolution, published in 2022.

 Climbing

 On 14 May 2018, Middleton reached the summit of Mount Everest with Ed Wardle, completing the ascent over a five and a half week period.
-The pair almost perished when they were caught in a blizzard behind a group of ten climbers who hampered their progress during the descent.
+The pair almost perished when they were caught in a blizzard behind a group of 10 climbers who hampered their progress during the descent.

-In 2023, Middleton climbed to the summit of K2, second highest in the world only to Mount Everest.
+In 2023, Middleton climbed to the summit of K2, second highest in the world after Everest.